gsbdarc/rcpedia/docs/_user_guide/best_practices_python_env.md

 ## Creating a New Virtual Environment with `venv`

-To ensure the virtual environment is sharable, create it in a shared location on the Yen system, such as a faculty project directory, rather than in a user’s home directory.
+To ensure the virtual environment is shareable, create it in a shared location on the Yen system, such as a faculty project directory, rather than in a user’s home directory.
 The virtual environment only needs to be created once, and all team members with access to the project directory will be able to activate and use it.

 Let's navigate to the shared project directory: